harsh9802/sprint-to-health/README.md

 # Overview
+The objective of this project is to build a health-centric voice assistant that simplifies health management through voice commands.
+The core idea is to enable users to manage their health easily by interacting with the assistant, which responds to health-related queries and provides essential information.
+The technology stack includes Node.js, JavaScript, ChatGPT API, Mongoose, Handlebars, CSS, and HTML, which work together to create a seamless user experience.
+It is structured over four sprints, each lasting two weeks, ensuring incremental progress and continuous feedback.

 # Project Purpose

+The purpose of this project is to create an intuitive, health-focused voice assistant that helps users manage their health through voice commands.
+It aims to provide easy access to vital health information and reminders, enhancing convenience and support for users, especially the elderly.

 # Agile Methodology
+This project follows the The project follows an Agile approach, utilizing Scrum and Kanban methodologies for efficient development, with the team working in four-week sprints.
+Each sprint is dedicated to developing a set of features, reviewing progress, and adapting based on client feedback.

 # Key Agile Practices Implemented:
+- **User Stories**: Each feature is developed based on user stories focusing on the needs of healthcare providers and patients.
+- **Iterative Development**: Feature Voice Assistant,Health Dashboard, Appointment and Medicine Alerts, Communication Logs Dashboard and Data Security with Encryption.
+- **Daily Standups**: The team meets weekly to discuss progress and identify blockers.
+- **Sprint Reviews**: At the end of each sprint, the team demonstrates completed features and receives feedback from client.
+- **Backlog Grooming**: The product backlog is regularly updated to reflect changes in priorities.

 # Getting Started
 ## Prerequisites
 ## Installation